raihanCarder/battleship/README.md

 A Fun Recreation of the Popular Game Battleship.

-This project I focused on TDD (Test driven Development) and making the Battleship AI fun and thinking about Complexity as I code my project.
+This project I focused on TDD (Test driven Development) and making the Battleship AI fun while thinking about Complexity and the most optimized ways to do things.

 ## Features